Emerald-A/Emerald-A/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!
 I'm David, a software engineer applying tech to solving problems and building useful products.
-I'm currently honing my backend skills and DevOps skills.
+I'm currently honing my backend and DevOps skills.

 ## Skills & Tools
 Here are some of the technologies I work with: